jrising/prospectus-tools/gcp/extract/timeseries.md

  - The full adaptation result (subtracting histclim) might use `IMPACT-aggregated IMPACT-histclim-aggregated`.
  - Dumb or comatose farmers results might use `IMPACT-dumb-aggregated IMPACT-histclim-aggregated`.
  - To get lower and upper bounds on the costs, you could use `IMPACT-aggregated-costs_lb` (with no `HISTORICAL-SUFFIX`).

+This script produces files in the directory above the result directories produced by `byrcpssp.py`.

 So, to generate the global costs timeseries data, I do: